William S. Burroughs: Return to United States

 In London, Burroughs had begun to write what would become the first novel of a trilogy, published as Cities of the Red Night (1981), The Place of Dead Roads (1983), and The Western Lands (1987).
-Grauerholz helped edit Cities when it was first rejected by Burroughs' long-time editor Dick Seaver at Holt Rinehart, after it was deemed too disjointed.
+Grauerholz helped edit Cities when it was first rejected by Burroughs's long-time editor Dick Seaver at Holt Rinehart, after it was deemed too disjointed.
 The novel was written as a straight narrative and then chopped up into a more random pattern, leaving the reader to sort through the characters and events.
 This technique differed from the author's earlier cut-up methods, which were accidental from the start.
 Nevertheless, the novel was reassembled and published, still without a straight linear form, but with fewer breaks in the story.
-The trilogy featured time-travel adventures in which Burroughs' narrators rewrote episodes from history to reform mankind.
+The trilogy featured time-travel adventures in which Burroughs's narrators rewrote episodes from history to reform mankind.
 Reviews were mixed for Cities.
 Novelist and critic Anthony Burgess panned the work in Saturday Review, saying Burroughs was boring readers with repetitive episodes of pederast fantasy and sexual strangulation that lacked any comprehensible world view or theology; other reviewers, like J. G. Ballard, argued that Burroughs was shaping a new literary "mythography".

 In 1981, Billy Burroughs died in Florida.
-He had cut off contact with his father several years before, even publishing an article in Esquire magazine claiming his father had poisoned his life and revealing that he had been molested as a fourteen-year-old by one of his father's friends while visiting Tangier.
+He had cut off contact with his father several years before, even publishing an article in Esquire magazine claiming his father had poisoned his life and claiming that he had been molested as a fourteen-year-old by one of his father's friends while visiting Tangier.
 The liver transplant had not cured his urge to drink, and Billy suffered from serious health complications years after the operation.
 After he had stopped taking his transplant rejection drugs, he was found near the side of a Florida highway by a stranger.
 He died shortly afterward.
 Burroughs was in New York when he heard from Allen Ginsberg of Billy's death.

 Burroughs, by 1979, was once again addicted to heroin.
 The cheap heroin that was easily purchased outside his door on the Lower East Side "made its way" into his veins, coupled with "gifts" from the overzealous if well-intentioned admirers who frequently visited the Bunker.
 Although Burroughs would have episodes of being free from heroin, from this point until his death he was regularly addicted to the drug.
-In an introduction to Last Words: The Final Journals of William S. Burroughs, James Grauerholz (who managed Burroughs' reading tours in the 1980s and 1990s) mentions that part of his job was to deal with the "underworld" in each city to secure the author's drugs.
+In an introduction to Last Words: The Final Journals of William S. Burroughs, James Grauerholz (who managed Burroughs's reading tours in the 1980s and 1990s) mentions that part of his job was to deal with the "underworld" in each city to secure the author's drugs.